NavanYatavelli/fastpages/_posts/2023-04-16-AP_computers_networks.md

 - What is naturally Distributed in Frontend/Backend archeticture?

+The frontend is divided into numerous distinct components that can be created and deployed separately in a distributed frontend/backend architecture.
+This enables more scalability, easier maintenance, and quicker development.

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)

 > Last week we discussed parallel computing on local machine.
 There are many options.
 Here is something to get parallel computing work with a tool called Ray.
 - Review this [article](https://www.anyscale.com/blog/writing-your-first-distributed-python-application-with-ray)...
 Can you get parallel code on images to work more effectively?
 I have not tried Ray.

+Yes, there are several ways to improve the performance of parallel code on images.
+The image can be split into smaller blocks and processed one at a time as one method.
+Using a specific parallel image processing package is an additional option.
+Finally, you can run your code across other machines by using a distributed computing platform.

 - Code example from ChatGPT using squares.
 This might be more interesting if nums we generated to be a lot bigger.